A child-friendly way to explain puberty for kids

 So what do kids need to know about puberty?
 Simply, they need to know what is going to happen to them, why it is going to happen, when it will happen and how to care for their new body.

-What will happen to them
+What will happen

 Why puberty happens

 Puberty happens because we all have to grow up one day!
-Puppies and kittens grow up and so do humans!
+Puppies and kittens grow up, and so do humans!

-When puberty will happen
+When puberty will start

-Puberty will start when kids are 8 or 9 but you won’t see any physical signs until a few years later.
+Puberty will start when kids are 8 or 9, but you won’t see any physical signs until a few years later.
 For girls (or kids with ovaries), you can expect to start seeing physical changes when they are aged between 11 and 13.
 And for boys (or kids with testicles), it is a little bit later, usually sometime between the ages of 12 and 13.
 Plus or minus a few years!

 Everyone experiences puberty differently, which means that some kids may be the first in their group of friends to change or the last.